 the greater of: $2,000 or 5 percent of the lesser of your annual income or net worth if either annual income or net worth is less than $100,000; or 10 percent of the lesser of your annual income or net worth, not to exceed an amount sold of $100,000, if both annual income and net worth are $100,000 or more.

-No Investment Advice or Recommendations
+No Investment Advice or Recommendations from this Equity Funding Portal

-You should not interpret any content posted on the Funding Portal as tax, legal, financial, or investment advice or a recommendation to invest in any offering posted on the Funding Portal.
+You should not interpret any content posted on the Equity Funding Portal as tax, legal, financial, or investment advice or a recommendation to invest in any offering posted on the Equity Funding Portal.
 Any decision to invest shall be based solely on your own evaluation and analysis of the risks involving a particular offering and is made at your own risk.

 Due Diligence Review

-You are responsible for conducting legal, accounting and other due diligence review on the issuer’s and offerings posted on the Funding Portal and to determine whether the investment is suitable for your investment needs.
+You are responsible for conducting legal, accounting and other due diligence review on the issuer’s and offerings posted on the Equity Funding Portal and to determine whether the investment is suitable for your investment needs.